WaylonWalker/waylonwalkerv2/src/pages/blog/realistic-git-workflow.md

 It is common that I just forget to switch from the master/develop branch into my feature branch before starting work.
 You will first need to look at your `git log` and determine how many commits to go back or a git hash to go back to.

+**CAUTION** `git reset --hard` will kill changes and you will never get them back if you did not first put them somewhere.
+I myself have been burned by this command, there is no recovering from a **hard** reset.

     git log
     # note commit hash or ~n to go back to
     git branch feature_branch